 - obsolete URL resolution

 - Bookmarks/URLs should be reliable – to remain associated with the content which they address – but that association breaks if the content is moved.
 I give special attention to URLs of an existing website when updating it or creating a new one to replace it.
 Instead of breaking existing links, I make sure that each link is transparently redirected to the relevant content of the new site.

 - custom error pages

 - Instead of the generic and unfriendly default error pages, errors are displayed in a styled page (matching that of the site) with more helpful language and other features, like this.

 - bad browsers & deviant devices

 - Although it has improved in many ways, WWW development remains a mess.
-Devices don’t always tell the truth, and even some popular browsers have a long history of terrible problems.
-It’s easy to concentrate on the major targets and ignore the minority, but I remain involved in understanding the mess and working around problems to make content more accessible.
+Devices don't always tell the truth, and browsers have a long history of terrible quirks and problems.
+It's easy to concentrate on the major targets and ignore the minority, but I remain involved in understanding the mess and working around problems to make content more accessible.

 - I examine the ramification of risk, and I practise prudent precaution.

 (Even if you decide to have your website work done elsewhere, you may do well to use the above as a checklist for evaluating potential web developers.)

 Dissatisfied by existing solutions, I created and continue to develop software for easily managing a website from a browser.
 It embodies the technique listed above, and provides a content management interface which is both simple and powerful.
 You're welcome to contact me for a guided tour.

 I also provide services related to hosting and technical management (domains, mail servers, &c.).
 I can create/prepare/manage an account on your behalf as requested (you pay and communicate with the host directly, and pay me for consulting), or I can act as an intermediary (you pay and communicate with me, and I manage all the technical details).